tiltedlistener/SpaceNovel/README.md

 ## Motivation

-The intent of the project is to take a seemingly simple game, and attempt to steadily grow the player to large amounts of complexity in enemy behavior, player options, and resource management.
+The intent of the project is to take a seemingly simple game, and attempt to steadily grow the player higher amounts of complexity in enemy behavior, player options, and resource management despite its visual simplicity.